-The net deficit forecast for the 2018/19 financial year is (\$148,361).
+The net deficit forecast for the 2019/20 financial year is (\$44,444).

-The Museum has highlighted that due to the effect of the increasing visitor numbers (approx. 120,000 over the past two years) and the ageing facilities requiring constant maintenance or replacement, the forecast increase of 5% for 2018/19 is required.
-The following assumptions have also been made in the draft 2018/19 operations budget:
+The Museum has highlighted that due to the effect of the increasing visitor numbers (approx. 120,000 over the past three years) and the ageing facilities requiring constant maintenance or replacement, the forecast increase of 5% for 2019/20 is required.
+The following assumptions have also been made in the draft 2019/20 operations budget:

-- An operating expense inflationary adjustment of 2.0% has been applied - An inflationary adjustment and the standard promotion allowances made to remuneration expenses - Additional roles for the Inventory Team, who are documenting and cataloguing the collections in preparation for redevelopment / moving collections. - The entire Museum security system required an upgrade due to failures and inability to cope with the increased requirements, as well as the relocation and upgrade of Quake City.
+- An operating expense inflationary adjustment of 2.0% has been applied - An inflationary adjustment and the standard promotion allowances made to remuneration expenses - Additional data-entry roles for the Lottery-funded Standish and Preece project, who are documenting and cataloguing the photographic images - Additional roles for the Inventory Team, who are documenting and cataloguing the collections in preparation for redevelopment / moving collections - Additional repairs and maintenance budgets for ageing (and failing) building and services - Additional allowance has been made for offsite storage and repatriation costs - The entire Museum security system required an upgrade due to failures and inability to cope with the increased requirements, as well as the relocation and upgrade of Quake City.
 Both of these items were outside our normal capital expenditure budgets and resulted in significant increases to our funded depreciation budget.

-Some development expenditure has been budgeted for the Ravenscar House project for 2018/19 and 2019/20.
-Operational budgets for the forecast opening in 2020 have not been included at this stage, however it is expected to be largely self-financing through ticketed entry, car parking revenue and other income.
+A capital contribution for the Ravenscar House project has been included for 2020/21 and a provision in the following year.
+Operational budgets for the forecast opening in 2020/21 have not been included at this stage, however it is expected to be largely self-financing through ticketed entry, car parking revenue and other income.